WildBuckwheat/adxl345-probe/README.md

 The `act_thresh` params that this mode takes are in the raw numeric format that the ADXL works with, as you'll probably want to experiment precisely with these.
 1 unit of `act_thresh` is "worth" 613.125 units of the older `tap_thresh`.
 Or in other words, an `act_thresh` of 20 would be equivalent to the original recommended `tap_thresh` value of 12000 mm/s2.
 Except now, at least for `act_thresh_z`, you can potentially use a value as low as 3 or even 2.

 ## Tuning guide
-Try setting this up for just probing, not endstops, at first.
+Try setting this up for just probing, not endstops, at first (unless you only want endstops).
 You may like to set `act_thresh_z` to something very low like 1 at first to be safe.
 You can use e.g. `SET_ACCEL_PROBE ACT_THRESH_Z=1` for this and further tuning so you don't have to keep restarting to reload your config file.

 Use `PROBE_ACCURACY SAMPLES=1` on the console to make the printer try one probing move.
 Perhaps avoid probing at the outer couple of mm of the bed if yours is like that on the Voron 0 and is only the exact size of the print area - in this step and later ones including when you set up your bed mesh.
 The vibrational nature of the bump can be more inconsistent at the very edges, or your nozzle could miss your magnetic build surface if it's not perfectly in place.